Kotambail-Hegde/Masquerade-Emulator/README.md

 _**Other Known Issues**_
 * GBA still fails a lot of 'Wait Cycles' and 'Catridge Prefetch' (this is not even implemented yet) based tests present in AGS and mgba test-suite
-* GBA not so often / rarely exibits few minor graphical glitches.
-Suspected to be related to some startup/initialization which is not happening as expected
 * GB/GBC still fails few of the Wilbertpol's 'Non Moon Eye Tests'
 * GB/GBC still fails many roms in the AGE test suite
 * GB/GBC still has many quirks unique to CGB which needs to be implemented